Vinhedo: History

-In the 1920s the first industries began to arrive in the district, as an alternative to the high installation costs in the municipalities of Jundiaí and Campinas.
-The district no longer had aspects of a simple village, and the emancipatory movements begin.
-In 1948, a plebiscite officializes the emancipation of Rocinha and its detachment of the administration of Jundiaí.
+In the 1920s the first industries began to arrive in the district, as an alternative to the high operating costs in the municipalities of Jundiaí and Campinas.
+The district no longer had aspects of a simple village, and a movement began to formalize the separation of the town from surrounding population centers.

+In 1948, a plebiscite formalized the town of Rocinha and its detachment of the administration of Jundiaí.
 On April 2, 1949, Rocinha became a municipality, with names such as Parreiral, Videiral, Vines, Vinhalândia and the chosen one, Vinhedo being suggested for the new city.
 Its inhabitants are called Vinhedenses.